 In the atmospheric surface layer, the friction velocity u is often assumed constant with the height (constant flux layer).
 However, fig. 4 shows that the friction velocity is generally larger at 6 m than at the other two measurement heights, especially under stable conditions.
-The different friction velocity values at 6 m compared to 18 m and 45 m were suspected to be due to the transducer-induced flow distortion and/or the contribution of the wave-induced stress to the total turbulent stress (Janssen, 1989; Tamura et al., 2018).
+The larger value of u at 6 m amsl than at 18 m amsl may reflect.
+The different friction velocity values at 6 m compared to 18 m and 45 m were suspected to be due to the transducer-induced flow distortion and/or the contribution of the wave-induced stress to the total turbulent stress in the few meters above the sea surface (Janssen, 1989; Tamura et al., 2018).